This vegan meatball stroganoff is healthy and savoury…a perfect dish for cold days.

 - 1 tbsp apple cider vinegar

 Bring the sauce to a boil and then add 1/3 cup cashew cream (cashews blended with water to make a smooth cream – start with a 1:1 ratio and add water as needed so the cashew cream is the consistency of sour cream).
-For a nut-free version, use 1/3 cup blended medium firm tofu.
+For a nut-free version, use 1/3 cup blended medium firm tofu or 1/3 cup of rolled oats and 1/3 cup of water blended until smooth.

-Stir thoroughly and bring the sauce to a gentle boil, and then serve the stroganoff meatballs over pasta or other base of your choice.
+Stir thoroughly and bring the sauce to a gentle boil, and then remove from heat.
+Serve the stroganoff meatballs over pasta or other base of your choice.